 The 2009 Plan authorizes the grant of incentive stock options, which are intended to satisfy the requirements of Section 422 of the Internal Revenue Code, and non-qualified stock options, which do not satisfy the requirements of Section 422 of the Code.
 The exercise price of stock options granted under the 2009 Plan may not be less than 100% (or higher in the case of certain incentive stock options) of the fair market value of a share of our common stock on the date of grant.
-While the shares are traded on an established stock exchange, "fair market value" means, as of any given date, the closing price of a share as quoted on the principal exchange on which the shares are listed for such date, or if no sale occurred on such date, the first trading date immediately prior to such date during which a sale occurred.
-As of February 24, 2009, the fair market value of a share of our common stock was \$22.26.
+While the shares are traded on an established stock exchange, "fair market value means, as of any given date, the closing price of a share as quoted on the principal exchange on which the shares are listed for such date, or if no sale occurred on such date, the first trading date immediately prior to such date during which a sale occurred.
+As of February 19, 2014, the fair market value of a share of our common stock was \$48.13.
+However, for purposes other than for determining the exercise or grant price of an award, the Committee has the authority to use a different definition of fair market value.
 The Committee may not, absent the approval of the stockholders, reduce the exercise price of any outstanding options.
 Options granted under the 2009 Plan will vest at the rate specified by the Committee.
-No stock option will be exercisable more than 10 years after the date it is granted.
-Generally, upon termination of employment (other than by reason of death or disability), a participant will have a period of 3 months in which to exercise any incentive stock options that were vested as of the date of employment termination and any unvested options will be forfeited.
+No stock option will be exercisable more than ten years after the date it is granted.
+Generally, upon termination of employment (other than by reason of death or disability), a participant will have a period of three months in which to exercise any incentive stock options that were vested as of the date of employment termination and any unvested options will be forfeited.
 Upon a termination of a participant's employment due to death or disability, incentive stock options will generally expire one year after the date employment terminates.

 The Committee determines the methods by which the exercise price of options is paid, including the following: in cash, in shares, or in other property that is acceptable to the Committee.
 An option may also be exercised through a broker-dealer sale and remittance procedure pursuant to which the participant effects a same-day exercise of the option and sale of the purchased shares in order to cover the exercise price for the purchased shares and the applicable withholding taxes.
-In addition, the Committee may provide financial assistance to a participant who wishes to exercise his or her outstanding options, provided that the participant is not an executive officer or member of the Board of Directors, by allowing the participant to deliver an interest-bearing promissory note in the amount of the exercise price and any associated withholding taxes.
+In addition, the Committee may provide financial assistance to a participant who wishes to exercise his or her outstanding options, provided that the participant is not an executive officer or member of the Board, by allowing the participant to deliver an interest-bearing promissory note in the amount of the exercise price and any associated withholding taxes.